bufbuild/protobuf-es/packages/protoc-gen-es/README.md

 `protoc-gen-es` is a code generator plugin for Protocol Buffer compilers, like [buf](https://github.com/bufbuild/buf) and [protoc](https://github.com/protocolbuffers/protobuf/releases).
 It generates base types - messages and enumerations - from your Protocol Buffer schema.
-The generated requires the runtime library [@bufbuild/protobuf](https://www.npmjs.com/package/@bufbuild/protobuf).
+The generated code requires the runtime library [@bufbuild/protobuf](https://www.npmjs.com/package/@bufbuild/protobuf).

 To install the plugin and the runtime library, run: